karthikv/tradeship/README.md

 - **Determines properties**:

   These are JavaScript object properties that are exported by the dependency.
   For instance, `readFile` is a property of the `fs` node.js standard library.
   `Component` is a property of the `react` npm package.
 The import name of properties is equivalent to the property name.

-  For node.js standard libraries and package.json packages, the library is loaded within a separate node.js procss, and properties are extracted using `Object.keys()`.
+  For node.js standard libraries and package.json packages, the library is loaded within a separate node.js process, and properties are extracted using `Object.keys()`.

   For project files, the code is statically analyzed to find properties.
 For instance, if you write `exports.someProperty = ...;`, `someProperty` will be a parsed property.
-This is one simple case; there are many otehrs that tradeship parses, including those with ES6 `export` syntax.
+This is one simple case; there are many others that tradeship parses, including those with ES6 `export` syntax.

 Then, tradeship analyzes your code for identifiers that aren't defined.
 Each identifier is a potential import name, and tradeship searches for the